MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

    \end{array}
    \right),

-which differs from the variable Laplacian diffusion tensor by only two non-zero elements in the :math:`z`-row.
+which only differs from the variable Laplacian diffusion tensor by the two non-zero elements in the :math:`z`-row.

 .. admonition:: Subroutine